This is a 355 word biography. Feel free to download, reproduce and edit this material.

-Evan Davis is the main presenter of the BBC2 current affairs show, Newsnight.
-Before taking up that role in September 2014, he was a presenter of the Today programme on BBC Radio 4.
+Evan Davis is the presenter of PM, the news and current affairs programme that airs weekdays and Saturdays on Radio 4.
+Before taking up that role in November 2018, he was the main presenter of BBC2’s Newsnight (from July 2014).
+Before this he was a presenter of the Today programme on BBC Radio 4 (2008–2014).
 He is also well-known as the presenter of the BBC2 business reality show Dragons Den.
 And on Radio 4, he hosts a weekly business discussion programme the Bottom Line.

 Prior to the Today programme he was the Economics Editor of the BBC, the most senior economics reporter in the corporation.